sgort/mongodb-atlas-restful-api-node-js/README.md

 - POST a JSON Web Token for a specific user (raw body input) to login (ie use the protected routes) `localhost:3000/users/login`

+### Invorderingen
+- GET all invorderingen of the collection `localhost:3000/invorderingen`
+- POST a single invordering into the collection `localhost:3000/invorderingen/insert`
+- GET a single invordering from the collection `localhost:3000/invorderingen/:invorderingId`
+- DELETE a single invordering from the collection `localhost:3000/invorderingen/:invorderingId`
+- PATCH a single invordering in the collection `localhost:3000/invorderingen/:invorderingId`

 ### Gemeenten
 - GET all gemeenten of the collection